-Student Rights:

-- Your child is entitled to a "free and appropriate education."
+Student / Parent Responsibilities: Student Rights: To notify the school if you and/or your family meet one of the following criteria listed below: Share the housing of other persons due to loss of housing, economic hardship, or a similar reason.
+Live in motels, hotels, travel trailer parks, or camping grounds due to the lack of alternative Your child is entitled to a "free and appropriate education."
 Your child does not need a permanent address in order to attend school.
-School enrollment can begin on a temporary basis while the Homeless Education Program School Social Workers assist in obtaining documentation such as birth certificates, immunization or school records. - Free school meals - Attendance and transportation to the school or origin when feasible - To have a standard procedure for the resolution of grievances
+School enrollment can begin on a temporary basis while the Homeless Education Program School Social Workers assist in obtaining documentation such as birth certificates, adequate accommodations, or emergency or transitional shelters.
+Youth who are abandoned in hospitals or awaiting foster care placement.
+Live in a car, park, public space, abandoned buildings, bus or train station, or similar setting. immunization or school records.
+Free school meals Attendance and transportation to the school or origin when feasible To have a standard procedure for the resolution of grievances